Four-dimensional topological lattices through connectivity

 where $\hat{I}$ is the $2\times2$ identity, ${\bf k}$ is the momentum and $\bf{\sigma}$ is the vector of Pauli matrices.
 We focus on spinless models, where $\sigma$ represents a pseudo-spin degree of freedom, such as a sublattice basis.
 The two bands are given by: $E_\pm = \varepsilon({\bf k}) \pm \sqrt{{\bf d} ({\bf k}) \cdot {\bf d} ({\bf k})}$, where ${\bf d} ({\bf k})$ is a three-component vector and $\varepsilon({\bf k})$ is an overall energy shift, neglected without loss of generality hereafter.
 When the two bands are gapped, the topological 1CN (of the lower band) is given by~\cite{bernevig2013topological}:

 where the integrals run over the 2D Brillouin zone (BZ), $ \epsilon^{abc} $ is the 3D Levi-Civita symbol, $ \hat{{\bf d}}={\bf d} / |{\bf d}|$ and $\Omega_-$ is the Berry curvature two-form of the lower band~\cite{Nakahara,Price2016}.
-The RHS is reached by calculating $\Omega_-$ for the eigenstates of Eq.~\ref{eq:generic}.
-In this form, the 1CN of a two-band model can be interpreted as the ``winding number", counting how many times $\hat{{\bf d}} ({\bf k})$ covers the unit Bloch sphere, $S^2$, across the 2D BZ~\cite{bernevig2013topological}.
+The RHS is reached by finding $\Omega_-$ for the eigenstates of Eq.~\ref{eq:generic}.
+In this form, the 1CN of a two-band model is interpreted as the ``winding number"~\cite{bernevig2013topological}, counting how often $\hat{{\bf d}} ({\bf k})$ covers the unit Bloch sphere, $S^2$, in the BZ.